Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ## Scheduling and Synchronizing

 The [Timing Manager](/firmware/arch/timing-manager.md) leverages the underlying FPGA to generate a sensor acquisition start signal (`Sensor Trigger`) based on the PWM carrier and an interrupt (`Scheduler Interrupt`) once all sensors have finished acquiring their new data sample.
-The AMDC OS will only allow tasks to run one time per `Sensor Trigger` signal, regardless of how frequently the tasks have requested to be run.
+The AMDC scheduler will only allow tasks to run one time per `Sensor Trigger` signal, regardless of how frequently the tasks have requested to be run.

 ### Timing Manager Modes

-By default, the [Timing Manager](/firmware/arch/timing-manager.md) is set to `Legacy Mode`, in which the AMDC OS will start running tasks at the same time as starting sensor data acquisition (everytime `Sensor Trigger` is asserted).
+By default, the [Timing Manager](/firmware/arch/timing-manager.md) is set to `Legacy Mode`, in which the AMDC scheduler will start running tasks at the same time as starting sensor data acquisition (everytime `Sensor Trigger` is asserted).

 ![](images/tmLegacySimple.svg)

-Alternatively, when configured in `Post-Sensor Mode`, the [Timing Manager](/firmware/arch/timing-manager.md) will instruct the AMDC OS to wait to execute tasks until the sensor data collection is complete (when the `Scheduler Interrupt` occurs).
+Alternatively, when configured in `Post-Sensor Mode`, the [Timing Manager](/firmware/arch/timing-manager.md) will instruct the AMDC scheduler to wait to execute tasks until the sensor data collection is complete (when the `Scheduler Interrupt` occurs).

 ![](images/tmPostSensorSimple.svg)